Atten007/worldtool-biome-plugin/README.md

 # WorldTool Example Plugin

-An example plugin for [WorldTool](https://github.com/Ellivers/WorldTool).
+An plugin for [WorldTool](https://github.com/Ellivers/WorldTool) that adds ways to modify biomes.

+Compatible with 1.19.3+.